Skin wrinkles and blemishes

 After any resurfacing procedure, follow instructions about avoiding sun exposure.
 Apply sunscreen of SPF 30 or greater to protect your new skin from UV damage.

 Chemical peel is also known as chemosurgery.
 It helps restore wrinkled, sun damaged, lightly scarred, or blemished facial skin.
-A chemical peel removes the top layers of skin so that the new skin that grows back is younger-looking.
+A chemical peel removes the top layers of skin, and this signals the deep collagen to make new skin so that the skin is younger-looking.
 Chemical peels are thus referred to as rejuvenating peels.
 The procedure is very effective for the upper lip, but it cannot be done around the eyes.
 A partial peel is often done along with a facelift.
 A chemical peel can also be combined with topical antioxidants such as tretinoin and vitamin C. With advances in other resurfacing options, chemical peels are becoming less common.
 While chemical peels tend to be less expensive than laser, they are less effective and usually require more treatments.

 Your doctor will evaluate your skin type before recommending the type of chemical peel for you.
 This is because there are different types of acids and peeling methods as well as depth of treatment.